AhmedElsherbini/Code_for_accVSmac_paper/README.md

 ## Iron acquisition mechanisms are signatures for ecological adaptation of the human nasal species *Corynebacterium accolens*

-*This repo is for the publication of ...

 **FASTA files could be found [Here](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA1346837)